 I like to keep several items mounted beneath the flat surface of my standing desk, like a battery-powered taplight, a charging cable coil, and a small power strip.
 These super-sticky velcro pads are great for that, enabling me to remove the components when I want to but never coming off accidentally.
 The hard plastic hooks will let them “lock” into place more securely than standard velcro.
 They need about 10 pounds of force—a very solid tug!—to release.
 They work great on TVs, too, getting small power supplies out of the way.
 Just be aware that the powerful adhesive on these will not be kind to furniture finish, so don’t use them anywhere that shows.

-Scotch Interlocking Fasteners, 1 in x 3 in, 4 Strips, Black, Holds up to 10 lbs (1 set holds 2 lbs)
+Scotch Extreme Interlocking Fasteners, 1 in x 3 in, 2 Sets, Black, Holds up to 10 lbs (1 set holds 2 lbs)

 These heavy-duty velcro strips are excellent for sticking small gadgets and lights to surfaces to keep them out of the way.